MPIDR/OpenScience-DemographicResearch/README.md

 - _dat_ : source data (divided into _input_ and _output_)
 - _funs_ : functions used by the codes (containing list of keywords for text search)
 - _output_ : output figures
-- codes to replicate analysis and visualisation (follow code orders from 01 to 03)
+- codes to replicate analysis and visualisations (follow code orders from 01 to 05)

+The underlying data (included in the _dat_ folder) can be downloaded from the journals' websites at: [Demographic Research](https://www.demographic-research.org/articles/volumes) and [Demography](https://read.dukeupress.edu/demography/issue)